Technology life cycle: S-curve

-The shape of the technology lifecycle is often referred to as S-curve.
+The shape of the technology life cycle is often referred to as S-curve.

 Technology perception dynamics

 There is usually technology hype at the introduction of any new technology, but only after some time has passed can it be judged as mere hype or justified true acclaim.

 Because of the logistic curve nature of technology adoption, it is difficult to see in the early stages whether the hype is excessive.

-The two errors commonly committed in the early stages of a technology's development are: